 Drawing heavily on recent discoveries about mirror neurons that provide "a neural bridge between the actions of self and of others," Lee argues understanding empathy is key to building androids who will be capable of "going beyond the self."
 An empathic android, he writes, "would qualify as a moral being."

 Lee showed film clips to 70 women and 64 men of actors presenting authentic or fake autobiographical speeches, in order to understand what conditions cultivated empathy, trust, and intimacy.
 At the end of the clip, the women and men were asked to decide whether the actors were telling the truth or not.
-Participants were also asked if they would let that person comfort them if they were upset and if they would go to the person if he or she was crying.
+Participants were also asked if they would let that person comfort them if they were upset and if they would go to the person if they were crying.

 The result: He found that for both men and women, female actors were "much more likley to be given comfort and to have comfort accepted from them."
 From this one experiment, Lee concludes: